chene5/ai_db/README.md

 1. In `config.py`, fill in the AWS RDS database information and uncomment the designated code.
 1. Execute `db_create.py` to initialize the database.

-The application creates a new table in the database for each uniquely named CSV file.
+This application creates a new table in the database for each uniquely named CSV file.
 This allows analysts to access and manipulate the dataset in its own table via SQL should they so wish.
 The only limits to the number of rows and number of columns are those of the database implementation.
 Some constraints of the automatic table creation:
 1. The table name is the filename, without the .csv extension.
 1. The table name and column names are reformatted to conform to SQL requirements.
 1. The column names must be valid for a table (e.g., there can't be duplicate column names).